Vladimir Novosiad: Political activity

 Vladimir Novosiad was not allowed to participate in parliamentary elections 2004 and local elections 2007 by the officials of electoral commissions.
 In the first case Vladimir Novosiad's victory was hindered by removing him from the electoral list five days prior to the ballot day, in the second he was not even registered as a candidate.

 From 2000 until 2004 he was using the authorities of the deputy of Parliament and was working as a member of the constant commission on the state-building and self-government.
 At the first session of Parliament he has achieved equality in the rights of journalists of independent and state mass-media while broadcasting of work of legislative authorities.
 With the support of youth from "[Civil Forum]" he works out a number of bills for Parliament's consideration: “On alternative military service”,"On savings of citizens”, the set of amendments to the law “On the status of the House of Representatives” and others.
 He was actively working with inhabitants of the district from which he had been elected as an MP.
 Under the applications of voters he took part in solving problems of regional and city scale personally and through his assistants.
 Novosiad was one of those who voted against amendments to the legislation toughened the order of organising of mass actions.
 In March, 2003 in cooperation with the parliamentary group "The Republic" he initiated a petition of changes in the electoral legislation of Belarus.

-During local elections 2003 he disclosed electoral frauds which have not allowed his assistant A.Melnikov to become a member of the Minsk City Council.
+During local elections 2003 he disclosed electoral frauds which have not allowed his assistant A.Melnikov to become a member of the Minsk City Council of Deputies.

 Vladimir Novosiad has been prevented from participation in parliamentary elections of 2004 and local elections of 2007 by the officials of the electoral committee: in the first case Vladimir Novosiad's victory in district have been excluded by his candidacy annulment five days prior the day of voting, in the second case - at the stage of registration of the candidate.
 At the parliamentary elections in 2008 he was refused of registration as a candidate, but has appealed successfully to the Central electoral commission which registered him for participation in the election.